vasco-data-security/php-mydigipass/README.md

 In ubuntu this normally is located in the folder `/var/www`.

+You also need to make sure that `curl` is installed on your system, and your php is configured to use it (uncomment the line in your `php.ini`).

 Then take the following steps:

 * go to the [developer](https://developer.mydigipass.com) site